5T33Z0/OC-Little-Translated/09_Board-ID_VMM-Spoof/README.md

 This is great, since it allows using the "native", designated SMBIOS for a given CPU family, even if it is not officially supported by macOS 12 or newer.
 This not only improves CPU Power Management - especially on Laptops – it also allows installing, running and updating macOS Montereay and newer on otherwise unsupported hardware.

-## Applying the Patches
+## Adding the Patches
-:warning: Before applying the patches, make sure you have a working backup of your EFI folder stored on a FAT32 formatted USB flash drive to boot your PC from just in case something goes wrong!
+:warning: Before adding the patches to your config.plist, make sure you have a working backup of your EFI folder stored on a FAT32 formatted USB flash drive to boot your PC from just in case something goes wrong!

 - Copy the raw text of the OCLP [config](https://github.com/dortania/OpenCore-Legacy-Patcher/blob/main/payloads/Config/config.plist) to the clipboard
 - Paste it into ProperTree